 We are almost at the end of our fundamental analysis of Adani Transmission Ltd. Let us have a quick look at its key metrics.

 |CMP (Rs)||1,730||Market Cap (Rs Cr)||193,000|

 |Stock P/E||224||Face Value (Rs)||10.0|

 |Interest Coverage Ratio||2.03||Dividend Yield||0.0%|

 As we finish our fundamental analysis of Adani Transmission, we can settle down on the two points.
-In a matter of two years, the stock of Adani Transmission has given an eye-popping return of 1,455%.
-And that’s a lot.
+In a matter of three years, the stock of Adani Transmission has given an eye-popping return of 428% despite the recent decline in the price.